byu-dml/d3m-analytics/README.md

     MONGO_PORT=<port_the_lab_db_is_on>
     ```

-    `DATA_ROOT` is the base directory where all the package's DB extracts, caches, and other files are/will be stored.
+    `DATA_ROOT` is the base directory where all the package's DB caches, and other files are/will be stored.
 Defaults to the current directory.

 Note: When contributing to this repo, there are additional steps to take.
 See the "Contributing" section below.